Classical Physics: Spacetime and Fields: Spacetime

-where $a,b=0,1,2,3$ are {\em Lorentz indices} and $\eta_{ab}=\mbox{diag}(1,-1,-1,-1)$ is the coordinate-invariant Minkowski metric tensor in a locally geodesic frame of reference at this point.
+where $\eta_{ab}=\mbox{diag}(1,-1,-1,-1)$ is the coordinate-invariant Minkowski tensor (\ref{Galfr1}), coinciding with the metric tensor in a Galilean form.
+The first Latin letters $a,b,c,d,\dots$, which can be 0, 1, 2, or 3, are the coordinate-invariant {\em Lorentz indices}.
 This set of four vectors is referred to as a {\em tetrad}.
 The inverse tetrad $e^{ai}$ satisfies

-The coordinate metric tensor $g_{ik}$ is related to the Minkowski metric tensor through the tetrad:
+The coordinate metric tensors $g_{ik}$ and $g^{ik}$ are related to the Minkowski metric tensor through the tetrad: